Sujay93/Car-Sales-Analysis/README.md

 A leading car dealership is facing challenges in balancing inventory distribution and optimizing pricing strategies across new, used, and certified pre-owned cars.
 With fluctuating price trends and disproportionate inventory composition, the dealership seeks insights to improve inventory planning, price positioning, and ultimately boost profitability.

 ## Scope of Analysis
   1. **Inventory Challenges**
-   **Problem**
-   * A large portion of the inventory is skewed toward new cars (nearly 59%), while used and certified cars account for a much smaller         share.
+     A large portion of the inventory is skewed toward new cars (nearly 59%), while used and certified cars account for a much                 smaller share.
 This could cause the risk of overstocking new cars while under serving budget focused segments

      **Question to be answered:**
       * Are we maintaining the right inventory mix?
       * Which car categories or brands are over- or under-represented?

+2. **Price Optimization**
+   * Price trends show drastic spikes and drops in the value of new cars in recent years.
+   * Overpricing may reduce turnover, while underpricing cuts into profit margins.

+   **Questions:**
+   * How have prices evolved over time by status?
+   * Are certified or used cars priced competitively?
+   * Is there a correlation between price and inventory turnover?